OpenStackOnRaPi/ostackinstall/README.md

 > [!Important]
 > Below, you will check cluster connctivity for Ansible.
 If Ansible can not reach your RPis _via_ ssh with messages `UNREACHABLE! => {
-    "changed": false, "msg": "Failed to connect to the host via ssh...` then check file `/etc/hosts` for the presence of the resolution data.
-If previous installation of OpenStack failed and you have reinstalled the OS on the RPis, deleting file `~/.ssh/known_hosts` should solve the problem.
+    "changed": false, "msg": "Failed to connect to the host via ssh...` then check the file `/etc/hosts` on your management host for the presence of the resolution data (it should contain resolution entries for your RPis as shown in the previous subsection).
+If the previous installation of OpenStack failed and you have reinstalled the OS on the RPis, deleting file `~/.ssh/known_hosts` on the management host should solve the problem.

 ```
 # check if ansible can reach target hosts (our RPis):